 SLPs treat a variety of swallowing and feeding difficulties that range from picky eaters, trouble sucking, chewing and moving food around in the mouth and the physical process of swallowing to prevent food from entering the airway (aspiration).
 If you are concerned about your child’s feeding or swallowing, a SLP can help evaluate them as well as provide treatment options.

 Augmentative and Alternative Communication (AAC)

-Language development is a key indicator to academic and social success throughout life, and a speech language pathologist may be beneficial to helping treat your child in a variety of areas.
-If you would like to find out more or have concerns, please talk to your pediatrician or contact us at the Ochsner Therapy and Wellness for Children.
+Speech and Language development is a key indicator to academic and social success throughout life, and a Speech-Language Pathologist may be beneficial to helping treat your child in a variety of areas.
+If you would like to find out more information, or have concerns, please talk to your pediatrician or contact us at the Ochsner Therapy and Wellness for Children.